History of the Barlow

-Nora, Sir Thomas’s daughter-in-law carried the maiden name of Darwin – she was the granddaughter of Sir Charles Darwin.
+Nora, Sir Thomas’s daughter-in-law, carried the maiden name of Darwin – she was the granddaughter of Charles Darwin the famous naturalist.
 This links the Barlow family through marriage to a dynasty that includes the names of Wedgewood, Huxley and the composer Ralph Vaughn Williams.
 The eminent poet Ruth Padel, is the granddaughter of Sir Thomas Barlow as is the artist Phylidda Barlow RA.

 Why not enjoy a bit of the outdoors and head out to explore the Barlow’s beautiful Woodland Walk?
 Offering something a little bit special, the trails meander through the dense trees giving a sense of real escapism.
 Equally as enchanting through dappled sunlight as with a crisp frost under foot, the woodlands offer year round delights.
 Go on a bug hunt in the summer, walk amongst a carpet of bluebells in spring, be dazzled by a riot of colour as the leaves fall in autumn or enjoy the tranquillity of the snow muffled woods on a winters day.